lando-cal/tech-notes/curl.md

     curl -I http://whatever

 ## Show the HTTP code for a given request
+This downloads 1 byte from the remote URI and shows the HTTP code, so it's a quick way to discover HTTP codes.

     curl --max-filesize 1 -s -w "%{http_code}\n" -o /dev/null http://www.example.com/

 ## Request a specific vhost from a server
+This is useful for testing production code on non-production multi-tennant name based virtual hosts.

     curl -H www.domain.com http://example.com